-The program of study consists of 10 courses, six of which meet language requirements.
+The program ofstudy consists of 10 courses, six of which meet language requirements.
 The four others are electives, chosen in consultation with the director of undergraduate studies.

-- Six semesters of coursework in one Slavic language (from Elementary through Advanced Czech, Polish, Serbian/Croatian/Bosnian, or Ukrainian) or the equivalent - 2.
+- 1. Six semesters of coursework in one Slavic language (from first- through thirdyear Czech, Polish, Serbian/Croatian/Bosnian, or Ukrainian) or the equivalent - 2.
 Four additional courses in Slavic literature, culture or history, or in linguistics; at least two should be directly related to the target language of study